Jerry Bruckheimer

 His next true-to-life war film, "Black Hawk Down" (2001), faired much better with critics.
 Director Ridley Scott crafted a gritty and realistic film about the ill-fated humanitarian mission in Somalia on October 3, 1993 that left 70 soldiers wounded and 18 dead.
 Bruckheimer's next project, "Bad Company" (2002), was a buddy action-comedy about a veteran CIA agent (Anthony Hopkins) who must transform a sarcastic, street-wise punk (Chris Rock) into a savvy spy to replace his murdered twin brother to negotiate a sensitive nuclear weapons deal.
 "Bad Company" promised laughs from the unusual pairing of the two leads, but ultimately failed to please critics and audiences alike.

 Bruckheimer continued to make quality television for the 2002-03 season, producing "Without A Trace" (CBS, 2002-09), a procedural drama about the FBI's Missing Persons Department, and the spin-off "CSI: Miami" (CBS, 2002-12), about a team of forensic investigators in the palmed city.
-He toned-down his approach for his next film, "Veronica Guerin" (2003), a true-life telling of the fearsome Irish journalist (Cate Blanchett) who investigated and exposed Dublin drug gangs at great person risk-a rare small, independent feature that barely cracked seven figures at the box office.
+He toned down his approach for his next film, "Veronica Guerin" (2003), a true-life telling of the fearsome Irish journalist (Cate Blanchett) who investigated and exposed Dublin drug gangs at great personal risk—a rare small, independent feature that barely cracked seven figures at the box office.
 But his next project, "Pirates of the Caribbean: The Curse of the Black Pearl" (2003), was a rare combination of box office smash and critical darling.
-The swashbuckling adventure centered on the roguish, but charming Captain Jack Sparrow (played by Johnny Depp in an Oscar-nominated performance) who teams up a young man (Orlando Bloom) to rescue the Governor's beautiful daughter (Keira Knightley) from Sparrow's nemesis, Captain Barbossa (Geoffrey Rush).
-"Pirates of the Caribbean" surprised many critics for being an entertaining-albeit lengthy-thrill ride, while taking in a considerable bounty at the box office.
+The swashbuckling adventure centered on the roguish, but charming Captain Jack Sparrow (played by Johnny Depp in an Oscar-nominated performance) who teams up with a young man (Orlando Bloom) to rescue the Governor's beautiful daughter (Keira Knightley) from Sparrow's nemesis, Captain Barbossa (Geoffrey Rush).
+"Pirates of the Caribbean" surprised many critics for being an entertaining—albeit lengthy—thrill ride, while taking in a considerable bounty at the box office.

 Bruckheimer's next feature, "Kangaroo Jack" (2002), a dopey kids' comedy about two petty crooks (Jerry O'Connell and Anthony Anderson) who track down a kangaroo after it makes off with a large amount of cash, was panned by most critics for being too stupid to exist.
 He returned to the well for "Bad Boys II" (2003), the high-impact action sequel that reunited Martin Lawrence and Will Smith as two Miami narcotics agents chasing after a ruthless drug lord (Jordi Molla) determined to expand his empire and take control of the city's drug trade, murdering anyone who gets in his way.
 Bruckheimer then produced the short-lived hour-long drama, "Skin" (Fox, 2003-04), a modern-day "Romeo and Juliet" set in the Los Angeles porn industry, and the more popular "Cold Case" (CBS, 2003-10), a Sunday night ratings hit about a Philadelphia homicide detective (Kathryn Morris) assigned to reopen and investigate unsolved murders.
-In the wake of the terrorist attacks of September 11, 2001, Bruckheimer and his team produced "Profiles from the Front Lines" (ABC, 2003), a reality series that followed U.S. troops as they fought terrorism in Afghanistan, the Philippines and South America.
-The show was canceled, however, due to sensitivities that arose from second Iraq War, leaving three episodes unaired.
+In the wake of the terrorist attacks of September 11, 2001, Bruckheimer and his team produced "Profiles from the Front Lines" (ABC, 2003), a reality series that followed U.S. troops as they fought terrorism in Afghanistan, the Philippines, and South America.
+The show was canceled, however, due to sensitivities that arose from the second Iraq War, leaving three episodes unaired.

 Back in features, Bruckheimer put his stamp on "National Treasure" (2004), a flashy, but plodding global romp about an archeologist (Nicolas Cage) who steals the Declaration of Independence because he suspects it has an invisible map leading to the famed Knights Templar Treasure on the back.
 Though critics were less than enthusiastic, "National Treasure" managed to attract a significant crowd to theaters and performed well at the box office.
 His next feature project, "King Arthur" (2004), proved to be a rare misfire for the producer.
 Half-legend, half-history, the filmmakers struggled to give validity to the mythical British king, but forgot to craft a strong story or develop interesting characters.
-What resulted was a bland-albeit visually interesting-historical drama that tried to mimic "Braveheart" but without the action, romance and three-dimensional characters.
-Brushed aside by critics, "King Arthur" bombed at the domestic box office, but managed to find an audience overseas.
+What resulted was a bland—albeit visually interesting—historical drama that tried to mimic "Braveheart" but without the action, romance, and three-dimensional characters.
+Brushed aside by critics, "King Arthur" bombed at the domestic box office but managed to find an audience overseas.
 Meanwhile, Bruckheimer developed another television spin-off, "CSI: New York" (CBS, 2004-13), the second procedural to derive from the original.
 And like the others, the series proved to be a solid ratings winner.

 His next television project, "E-Ring" (NBC, 2005-06), was a character-driven drama set inside the Pentagon that pitted the military brass against civilian politicians in decisions on war and peace.
-The project failed to capture a strong audience and network placed the show on permanent hiatus.
+The project failed to capture a strong audience and the network placed the show on permanent hiatus.
 His next show, "Just Legal" (WB, 2005), a one-hour drama about a jaded, middle-aged lawyer (Don Johnson) who takes as a partner a 19-year-old idealistic prodigy (Jay Baruchel) straight out of law school, lasted a mere three episodes before it was canceled.
 "Close to Home" (CBS, 2005-07), another legal drama, fared better than "Just Legal" by virtue of the more universal premise of a female prosecutor struggling to build cases against criminals and balance her life at home as a new mother.
-In the feature world, Bruckheimer produced "Glory Road" (2006), the inspirational true-life telling of the 1966 Texas Western Miners who made NCAA history thanks to their charismatic coach (Josh Lucas), whose will to win with heart, determination and self-respect helped break down racial barriers.
-Meanwhile, Bruckheimer was set to release the much-anticipated sequel, "Pirates of the Caribbean: Dead Man's Chest" (2006), the continuing tale of Captain Jack Sparrow (Johnny Depp), who is indebted to the legendary Davey Jones (Bill Nighy) - a fate he must escape in quick time or be doomed to eternal damnation in the afterlife.
+In the feature world, Bruckheimer produced "Glory Road" (2006), the inspirational true-life telling of the 1966 Texas Western Miners who made NCAA history thanks to their charismatic coach (Josh Lucas), whose will to win with heart, determination, and self-respect helped break down racial barriers.
+Meanwhile, Bruckheimer was set to release the much-anticipated sequel, "Pirates of the Caribbean: Dead Man's Chest" (2006), the continuing tale of Captain Jack Sparrow (Johnny Depp), who is indebted to the legendary Davey Jones (Bill Nighy)—a fate he must escape in quick time or be doomed to eternal damnation in the afterlife.

-A third installment, "Pirates of the Caribbean 3: At World's End" (2007), was shot simultaneously with the second part, and was released to much fanfare in May 2007.
+A third installment, "Pirates of the Caribbean 3: At World's End" (2007), was shot simultaneously with the second part and was released to much fanfare in May 2007.
 A fourth film, "Pirates of the Caribbean: On Stranger Tides," was ramped up for production in early 2010.
 Prior to that, Bruckheimer produced the sequel "National Treasure: Book of Secrets" (2007), which managed to surpass the original in terms of box office.
 Though he had a rare short-lived television series with "Eleventh Hour" (CBS, 2008-09), Bruckheimer bounced back with new hits like "Dark Blue" (TNT, 2008-10) and "The Forgotten" (ABC, 2009-10), starring Christian Slater as the leader of an amateur group of crime fighters looking for justice for those who have been wronged.
 Meanwhile, he awaited the fate of "Miami Medical" (CBS, 2010), a drama that focused on a trauma team saving lives.
 Back in the feature world, Bruckheimer scored another hit with the animated live-action combo, "G-Force" (2009) while serving as a producer on the adaptation of Sophie Kinsella's bestseller, "Confessions of a Shopaholic" (2009).
-He also shepherded the adaptation of the video game "Prince of Persia: The Sands of Time" (2010), starring Jake Gyllenhaal, Alfred Molina and Ben Kingsley.
+He also shepherded the adaptation of the video game "Prince of Persia: The Sands of Time" (2010), starring Jake Gyllenhaal, Alfred Molina, and Ben Kingsley.

 Credits

-Bad Boys: Ride or Die
+Bad Boys: Ride or DieStream

 Producer